 St. Regis Bar and Drawing Room, Bangkok

-We love a lobby bar that can do Jazz night with Champagne just as well as afternoon tea.
+We love a hotel with a bar, but especially one with a lobby that can do Jazz night with Champagne just as well as afternoon tea.
 The St. Regis Bar and Drawing Room, located in the 12th floor lobby area, provides a versatile visitor experience.
 By day it’s a great spot for business meetings and working travelers, by night it’s a lively crowd enjoying live music and a gorgeous floor to ceiling sunset view.
 The furnishings are chic and luxurious; we especially love the black marble bar.
 We highly recommend sticking around for the 6:30pm sabering of Champagne with a sword!

 Gold On 27 at Burj Al Arab, Dubai, UAE